TritonDataCenter/rfd/rfd/0005/README.md

 delay and forces VMAPI to scale one to one with TCNS request rate.
 Similarly, polling VMAPI frequently enough to give the appearance of being up to date, would introduce significant and unnecessary load.
-Additionally, when taken to it's logical extreme, polling will hit an upper bound where the time it takes to complete a request to VMAPI will be slower than what is needed to keep the appearance of being up to date.
+Additionally, when taken to its logical extreme, polling will hit an upper bound where the time it takes to complete a request to VMAPI will be slower than what is needed to keep the appearance of being up to date.